-Petawawa Point Park and Boat Launch is situated along a scenic strip of land facing the Ottawa River, offering expansive views of the surrounding islands and distant mountains.
+Petawawa Point Park and Boat Launch is situated along a scenic strip of land facing the Ottawa River.
 The park is equipped with a playground, strategically located among trees to provide shade.
 The site also features a wheelchair-accessible pad over the sandy beach and recently added accessible parking spaces, enhancing accessibility for visitors with mobility devices.
-Amenities such as swimming areas, seasonal canteen services, and restrooms enhance the visitor experience, while the numerous benches, picnic tables, and waste receptacles contribute to the Park's overall functionality and cleanliness.
+Amenities such as a swimming areas, seasonal canteen services, and restrooms enhance the visitor experience, while the numerous benches, picnic tables, and waste receptacles contribute to the Park's overall functionality and cleanliness.

 A challenge highlighted through the public consultation processes is that there is limited parking capacity and congestion at the boat launch, exacerbated by fluctuating water levels.
-The community has expressed a strong interest in enhancing the site through public-private partnerships, with proposed projects including the replacement of the existing pavilion, expansion of parking facilities, and extension of the boardwalk to better connect with the lookout point.
+The community has expressed a strong interest in enhancing the site through public-private partnerships, with proposed projects including the replacement of the existing pavilion, expansion of parking facilities, and extension of the boardwalk.
+A multisport court and improved play equipment would also be beneficial.
 Additionally, addressing concerns about erosion and exploring new trail connections between Petawawa Point Beach and Petawawa Terrace were also identified as opportunities to enhance access, usability and integration within the Town's broader recreational network.
 Given the number of amenities and improvements required, and its sensitive location on the waterfront, a master plan should be developed to guide the redevelopment of this park.